Principal 3-Bundles with Adjusted Connections: Local connections on principal 3-bundles

 It is useful to start with local connections and their infinitesimal gauge symmetries: the computations here are substantially simpler than in the global case with finite gauge symmetries, and the local results serve as a reference and as a source of cross-checks for the global computations.

 The construction of global $L_\infty$-algebra-valued connection forms was first discussed in~\cite{Sati:2008eg}, with related previous work~\cite{Cartan:1949aaa,Cartan:1949aab,Bojowald:0406445} and in particular~\cite{Kotov:2007nr}.
-In this paper, we will use the local construction of adjusted connection forms over a contractible patch $U$ over some manifold $M$, as explained in~\cite{Saemann:2019dsl}, see also~\cite{Fischer:2024vak} for the case of Lie algebroid-valued connections and~\cite{Borsten:2024gox} for a review.
+In this paper, we will use the local construction of adjusted connection forms on a contractible patch $U$ of a manifold $M$, as explained in~\cite{Saemann:2019dsl}, see also~\cite{Fischer:2024vak} for the case of Lie algebroid-valued connections and~\cite{Borsten:2024gox} for a review.